aburke1605/battery-portal/README.md

 # Remote Monitoring and Optimisation of Energy Storage Systems

 ## ESP32
-Each battery module is interfaced, through a BMS, to an ESP32 microcontroller.
+Each battery module is interfaced, through a battery management system (BMS), to an ESP32 microcontroller.
 The microcontroller is programmed in `C` with the ESP-IDF framework which is provided and maintained by [Espressif](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/index.html).
 The primary aim of each ESP32 is to enable the monitoring and control of each battery module.
 In practice, the microcontroller interacts with the BMS rather than directly with the module.